You Came

-"You Came" is a song by English singer Kim Wilde from her sixth studio album, Close (1988).
-It was released on 4 July 1988 as the album's second single.
-The song was written by Wilde and Ricky Wilde, after the birth of his first child, Marty.
+"You Came" is a song by the English singer Kim Wilde from her sixth studio album, Close (1988).
+It was released on 4 July 1988 by MCA Records as the album's second single.
+The song was written by Wilde and her brother Ricky Wilde, after the birth of his first child, Marty (named after their father) and produced by him with Tony Swain.